actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

   }
 </style>

 >*Statistics lies at the heart of decision-making across various fields of science and business.
 In risk management, it plays a pivotal role in helping companies quantify uncertainties, such as the probability of insolvency or the likelihood and magnitude of claims.
 By providing a framework to model and analyze risk, statistics forms the backbone of actuarial science and informs nearly all aspects of effective risk management.
-In this post, we revisit fundamental statistical concepts to refresh your understanding and highlight their importance in managing and mitigating risk.*
+In this post, we revisit fundamental statistical concepts to refresh your understanding and highlight their importance.*

 # Distributions in Statistics